endatabas/endb-book/src/reference/http_api.md

 [RFC 7235](https://datatracker.ietf.org/doc/html/rfc7235).
 Pass `--username` and `--password` arguments to the `endb` binary to force basic authentication for HTTP connections.
+(See [Operation](operation.md) for more details, including environment variables which can be passed to Docker images.)

 ```sh
 ./target/endb --username zig --password zag